pzhaojohnson/rnacanvas.app-object/README.md

 (e.g., `width` and `height`).

-However, the internal contents and styling of the DOM node of an RNAcanvas app instance are not meant to be directly edited by outside code.
+However, the internal contents and styling of the DOM node corresponding to an RNAcanvas app instance are not meant to be directly edited by outside code.

 ```javascript